10 tips to help clients prevent employee theft

 The oft-cited 10-80-10 rule proposes that:

-80 percent might commit a crime through a combination of opportunity, pressure, and rationalization
+- 80 percent might commit a crime through a combination of opportunity, pressure, and rationalisation

 It’s not a very optimistic view of the workforce and, while you may not agree with it, the Association of Certified Fraud Examiners agrees that employees can be swayed by circumstance.
 They identify three factors that drive workplace crime:

 - Motive: Greed, financial strife, unexpected bills, addictions

 - Opportunity: Weak financial controls, cash management processes

 - Rationalisation: Employee has internal excuses, such as “the business won’t notice”, “I deserve a raise”, or “other people do it”.